thirdset/ThirdSetMauticTimingBundle/README.md

    Note: newer versions of Mautic just have an "Install/Upgrade Plugins" button (without the dropdown arrow).
 5. You should now see the Timing plugin in your list of plugins.
-6. Run the following console commands to ensure that the database was updated:
+6. Run the following console commands to update the database:

 ```
 php app/console doctrine:schema:update --dump-sql